 According to Sikh, while the startup raised roughly Rs 1 crore of corpus earlier.

 The company said in a statement that it would the money to accelerate its expansion plans.
 It will also invest in setting up physical retail stories in major Indian cities.

 Founded in September 2016 by Harmitsingh Sikh, Food Memories aggregates popular regional food brands and delicacies unique to particular Indian geographies.
 Offering mostly sweets and savories of higher shelf life that are geographically unique, Food Memories features renowned food items like Rasgullas from KC Das (Kolkata), Ratlami Sev from Prakash Namkeen (Indore), Pethas from Pethawala (Agra), Gulab Pak from Khawda Sweets (Kutch), Shrewsberry Cookies from City Bakery (Pune), Vanilla Laddoos from Gopal Sweets (Chandigarh), and Kaju Katri from Jai Hind Sweets (Ahmedabad), among others.

 “With the Indian sweets and savouries market pegged at Rs 50,000 crore and a promising $30 billion export food market, Food Memories is uniquely placed to capitalise on growing demand for delicacies of iconic local brands/establishments,” Delhivery co-founder Manglani said.

 Owned and operated by One Click Innovations Pvt.
 Ltd, the platform features more than 200 major brands and more than 3,000 Indian food products.
 It delivers these items to customers across the globe.

-“We’re now operational in 26 states across India and with the support of our investors, our first retail touch point will come up in Ahmedabad followed by gradual expansion to strong demand centres in the country”, said Sikh, who is also Food Memories’ chief executive officer.
+“We’re now operational in 26 states across India and with the support of our investors, our first retail touchpoint will come up in Ahmedabad followed by gradual expansion to strong demand centers in the country”, said Sikh, who is also Food Memories’ chief executive officer.

 A quick look at Delhivery journey: